usethesource/rascal-website/docs/Recipes/Languages/Exp/Concrete/NoLayout/index.md

 #### Description

-We describe howto write a grammar for Exp and how to use it to implement an evaluator.
+We describe how to write a grammar for Exp and how to use it to implement an evaluator.

 #### Examples